spielmanlab/spielmanlab.github.io/content/authors/admin/_index.md

 ---
 Welcome to the Spielman Lab!
 We conduct research broadly within the fields of computational molecular evolution and evolutionary genomics.
-We use scientific computing, bioinformatics techniques, and biostatistics to study how DNA and protein sequences evolve.
-In particular, we are interested in the phylogenetic modeling frameworks used to describe sequence evolution.
+We use scientific computing, bioinformatics techniques, and biostatistics to study how DNA and protein sequences evolve, with a particular interest in simulation-based studies to study and develop methods in molecular phylogenetics.
+We also work to develop usable and flexible resources for computational and data science education.
+Finally, we have an active collaboration with Dr. Eli K. Moore in Rowan University's [Department of Environmental Sciences](https://earth.rowan.edu/departments/Environmental%20Science/faculty/index.html) to develop and apply network analysis tools for interrogating geosphere-biosphere interactions in deep time.